AlexBerryhill/Benjamin_Mayberry_Resume/docs/index.md

 <div id="webaddress">
     <a href="Benjamin@Knackly.io">Benjamin@Knackly.io</a>
-    <a href=#>LinkedIn</a>
+    <a href=''>LinkedIn</a>
     <a href="https://github.com/BenjaminMayberry">GitHub</a>
 </div>

 ## Currently

 Studying at BYU-I and Working as a Document Automation Specialist.

-### Skills

-Automation of legal documents for law firms
+I am the best in Automation of legal documents for law firms.
+I want to research Making doucument automation faster.

-### Research interests

-Makeing doucument automation faster.

 ## Education